HitheshSampathi/spring-boot-demo/README.md

 # spring-boot-demo
- This is project is built using Java 8, Maven and Spring Boot.
+ This project is built using Java 8, Maven and Spring Boot.
 # What is this project About
  This Project acts as demo model for developing Rest Endpoints using Spring boot.
 # What you will learn